As an Amazon Associate we earn from qualifying purchases.

 Step 6: Stir

 Before sipping the drink, be sure to give it a stir.
-Since we added the White Claw on top, you’ll want to mix everything together for a balanced drink.
-If you are wondering why we don’t mix the white claw into the shaker, it is for two reasons.
+Since I added the White Claw on top, you’ll want to mix everything together for a balanced drink.
+If you are wondering why I don’t mix the white claw into the shaker, it is for two reasons.

-First, we want a color gradient in the glass for presentation.
-Second, since White Claw is lightly carbonated, we don’t want to waste that carbonation in the shaker, flattening the drink.
+First, I want a color gradient in the glass for presentation.
+Second, since White Claw is lightly carbonated, I don’t want to waste that carbonation in the shaker, flattening the drink.

 Substitutions in the Recipe